danfuzz/samizdat/doc/language-guide/04-operators.md

 strings, the `increment` if specified must always be an int.

-Ranges all bottom out in their evaluation to calls to one of the functions `generatorForExclusiveRange` or `generatorForInclusiveRange`.
+Ranges all bottom out in their evaluation to calls to one of the functions `generatorForExclusiveRange`, `generatorForInclusiveRange`, or `generatorForOpenRange`.
 Refer to the documentation on those functions for how to interpret the various combinations.

 **Note:** Unlike most binary operators, the range operators have no operator associativity, in that `x..y..z..huhwhat` is a syntax error.